awk2/mapss/README.md

-# password-generator-python3
+# mapss password generator

-secure and dynamic password generation that use an pattern to generate passwords go to
+mapss generate passwords depending on a given pattern from user, if no pattern is specifies the program uses and internally defined pattern

 ```
-pattern ="l l l l l s l n l l s"
+Usage : python3 mapss <pattern>
 ```

-and change letters with your pattern l : letter
-/
-n : number
-/
-s : symbole
+pattern should be only a combination of letters 'l', 'n' and 's'.
+-
+l for letters and n for numbers and s for symbols(punctuations and stuff) - any letter that is not in this combination is ignored